chappy84/google-analytics-server-side/README.markdown

 	$gass->setAccount('UA-XXXXXXX-X')
 		 ->createPageView();

-The User Agent, Server Name, Remove Address, Document Path, Charset and Cookies are all set automatically without any method calls being required by the developer However, the following methods are available to set these variables and should be called before the createPageView/createEvent method to save the Page View / Event :
+The User Agent, Server Name, Remove Address, Document Path, Document Referer, Charset and Cookies are all set automatically without any method calls being required by the developer.
+However, the following methods are available to set these variables and should be called before the createPageView/createEvent method to save the Page View / Event :

 	setUserAgent
 	setServerName
 	setRemoteAddress
 	setDocumentPath
+	setDocumentReferer
 	setCharset
 	setCookies

-On top of this there are also set methods to alter the default values for the Google Analytics tracker version, the accepted language, the Google Analytics account, the referer, the document path, the page title and the event.
+On top of this there are also set methods to alter the default values for the Google Analytics tracker version, the accepted language, the Google Analytics account, the page title and the event.
 These are available via the following methods:

 	setVersion
 	setAcceptLanguage
 	setAccount
-	setDocumentReferer
-	setDocumentPath
 	setPageTitle
 	setEvent*

 *setEvent is not required if arguments are provided to createEvent.
 get methods are also provided for all of the above.
 All methods but get methods allow chaining for ease of use.

 LICENSE
 -------